mrheinen/lophiid/AI.md

 it should interpret the data the rule is sending (remember, what you grabbed with the regex) and tells the AI how it should respond.

+### SOURCE_CODE_INJECTION responder

+To use this responder you will use the regex to grep the source code that is being send by the attacker to the server.
+The responder will try to determine what the output is that this source code would generate.
+Currently only tested with simple PHP snippets.

+### CODE_EXECUTION responder

+To use this render you let the regex grab the commands that the attacker is trying to execute on the honeypot.
+The responder will try to determine what the output of those commands would be and returns that.

 ## Some implementation details

 The AI interaction caused by a rule is cached and the timeout of this cache is